apicase/core/README.md

   .then(console.log)
   .catch(console.log)
 ```
-For better experience with services
+For better experience with services I'll made apicase-services (soon)
-> More info in a few days later